 The parents’ claim includes all medical and other necessary expenses related to the injury of the child up to age 18, and loss of the child’s services.
 Georgia law does not recognize a claim for injury to society and companionship in the parent-child relationship.

-Don’t Wait Too Long to File a Claim After Your Child is Injured
+Don’t Wait Too Long to Contact an Atlanta Child Injury Lawyer

 The time deadline by which you must file a lawsuit is called the “statute of limitations.”
 For example, if the personal injury statute of limitations is two years, then a claimant has two years from the date of the injury to file a legal claim for that injury.
 Otherwise, the claimant loses the right to file a claim.

 In Georgia, the statute of limitations for personal injury claims is indeed typically two years, but for child injuries, the two-year statute of limitations is suspended, or “tolled,” until the child’s eighteenth birthday, meaning the deadline doesn’t begin to count down until that date.
 Therefore, legal claims for injuries to a minor may generally be filed at any time up to the minor’s twentieth birthday.

 If you are a parent whose child was injured in any way, it’s best to contact an Atlanta child injury lawyer at Gilormo Injury Law as soon as possible so that the statute of limitations does not even become a troublesome issue.

 Common Personal Injury Cases Involving Injuries to Children

 As a parent you understand that it takes only seconds for a child to find danger in even the most familiar of situations, playing with the simplest of products, in a place you believe to be safe.
 Schools, playgrounds, daycare facilities, hospitals, even our neighbors’ homes are natural places for our children, where we don’t expect harm.